landfill waste

 Their main function is to connect businesses to enhance the identification, sorting, and categorisation of both desirable and undesirable products, facilitating product life extension and reuse all before recycling simply by reading one or bulk products simultaneously with RFiD handheld or fixed system readers.
 With RFiD THREADS®, the fashion industry will finally have a smart tool to unlock a fully interconnected circular economy at scale.

-To delve deeper into this promising solution, insights from a recent interview with Alison Jose reveal how RFiDs can not only transform the fashion industry but also address the pressing challenges of transparency and sustainability.
-We spoke with her and captured her thoughts on the potential of RFiDs to reshape the industry’s future while highlighting the hurdles that may lie ahead.
+To delve deeper into this promising solution, insights from a recent interview with Alison Jose reveal how RFiD Threads can not only transform the fashion industry but also address the pressing challenges of transparency and sustainability.
+We spoke with her and captured her thoughts on the potential of RFiD Threads to reshape the industry’s future while highlighting the hurdles that may lie ahead.

 Daphne: “What sparked your passion for making a difference in the fashion industry?”